 International Wolf Center

-There are few things more magical and haunting than hearing wolves howl during a dark Ely night.
-Encountering these incredible animals in the wilderness is a rare and incredibly special experience.
-But you and your family can see them up close and personal at the International Wolf Center.
+There are few things more breathtaking and enchanting than hearing wolves howl in the night.
+Encountering these elusive animals in the wilderness is rare.
+However, you and your family can see them up close and personal at the International Wolf Center.

-These ambassador wolves are the linchpin of the center's mission by reinforcing its educational messages and creating a connection with everyone who is lucky enough to see them as they play, eat, sleep and tussle with each other.
-Several times daily, our staff naturalists will introduce the pack through captivating programs for children and adults.
+These ambassador wolves are the anchor of the Center's mission by reinforcing its educational messages and creating a connection with everyone who is lucky enough to see them as they play, eat, sleep, and tussle with each other.
+Several times daily, our educator interns will introduce the pack through captivating programs for children and adults.

-In keeping with the center's main mission of education, it hosts school groups, gives webinars and lectures, and hosts the International Wolf Symposium.
+In keeping with the Center's mission of education, it hosts school groups, gives webinars and lectures, and hosts the International Wolf Symposium every four years.

-For the more adventurous, field trips deep into wolf country will help you discover your wild side.
-You'll howl to wild packs, get firsthand experience with wolf research techniques and learn about other wildlife species.
+For adventure seekers, field trips deep into wolf country will help you discover your wild side.
+You'll howl to wild packs, get firsthand experience with wolf research techniques, and learn about other wildlife species.

-Cap off your adventure with a stop at the Wolf Den Store.
-The many wolf gifts will remind you of your wonderful visit to wolf country.
+Wrap up your adventure with a stop at the Wolf Den Store and bring home a special memento of your unforgettable visit to Wolf Country.